veebch/thedailygrind/README.md

 The OLED uses micropython-nano-gui and a SSD1351 128x128 screen.

-A very minimal UX centers around a memory that makes it possible to scroll through the last few grinds.
+A very (very) minimal UX centers around a memory of the last 3 grinds.

 # Config